Best Lotion for Black Skin (2026 Guide)

 How to choose (and get the most from your lotion)

-• Layer right: On damp skin (within 3 minutes of showering), apply your lotion; then seal with a thin oil or oil gel on areas that ash or rub (shins, calves, elbows).
+• Layer smart: On damp skin (within 3 minutes of showering), apply lotion first, then seal with a thin layer of oil or oil gel on areas that ash or rub (shins, calves, elbows).

-• Sun protection still matters: Melanin gives some natural protection, but UV still triggers hyperpigmentation.
-If elbows/knees/shoulders are out, apply SPF 30+ — especially when using AHAs.
+• Don’t skip sunscreen: Melanin offers some natural protection, but UV can still worsen hyperpigmentation.
+If treated areas will be exposed, use SPF 30+—especially when using AHAs.

 The bottom line

-For most families, CeraVe Daily Moisturizing Lotion is the dependable daily base that keeps skin comfortable and healthy.
-If you want instant glow, add Palmer’s Cocoa Butter (or top any lotion with Vaseline Cocoa Radiant Oil Gel).
-And for rough, dull patches, rotate in Eucerin Advanced Repair or AmLactin 12% a few nights a week.
-Apply to damp skin, seal where needed, and remember SPF on exposed areas — that’s the formula for soft, even, non-ashy skin year-round.
+For most households, CeraVe Daily Moisturizing Lotion is a dependable daily base for comfortable, healthy-looking skin.
+If you want instant glow, reach for Palmer’s Cocoa Butter (or top any lotion with Vaseline Cocoa Radiant Oil Gel).
+For rough, dull patches, rotate in Eucerin Advanced Repair or AmLactin 12% a few nights a week.
+Apply to damp skin, seal where needed, and use SPF on exposed areas—this combo goes a long way toward smooth, even, non-ashy skin year-round.

 Affiliate disclosure: If you buy through our links, we may earn a small commission at no extra cost to you.
 This guide is informational and not medical advice.